hectorcorrea/webdev-nutshell/tutorial.md

   > 6 gems installed
 ```

-and then to install **WEBrick** run the following command on your Terminal window:
+To install **WEBrick** run the following command on your Terminal window:

 ```
 gem install webrick